krzysztofdudek/ai-minion/developer.md

 5.1.
 Review the entire plan file again, focusing particularly on the approved action plan section.

 5.2.
-Take the first uncompleted technical task from the action plan.
+Take the first uncompleted technical task from the action plan (check `{plan_title}.tasks.md` for status).
+Do not rely on your memory, always read it from the file.

 5.3.
-Verify its dependencies are satisfied by checking that all prerequisite tasks are marked as done.
+Verify its dependencies are satisfied by checking that all prerequisite tasks are marked as "DONE" in `{plan_title}.tasks.md`.

 5.4.
 Review the files to be modified/created for the current task.
 Open relevant existing code, interfaces, design documents, and tests in the IDE for context. **Access structured project knowledge (codebase index, rules, docs) as needed to ensure full understanding.**